 Table 2-1.
 Who Regulates the Activity?
-Non-Federal entity in Agreement State at federally controlled site subject to exclusive Federal jurisdiction NRC Non-Federal entity in Agreement State using radioactive materials (except industrial radiography) directly connected with 10 CFR Part 50 or 52 reactor operations or needed during the construction and preoperational phases of a reactor.
+Applicant and Proposed Location of Work Regulatory Agency Non-Federal entity in Agreement State at federally controlled site subject to exclusive Federal jurisdiction NRC Non-Federal entity in Agreement State using radioactive materials (except industrial radiography) directly connected with 10 CFR Part 50 or 52 reactor operations or needed during the construction and preoperational phases of a reactor.
 NRC Non-Federal entity in Agreement State using radioactive materials not directly connected with 10 CFR Part 50 or 52 reactor operations or needed during the construction and preoperational phases of a reactor.
 Agreement State 4